flashwing-04/showtime-website-project-archive/content/ws20/master/m2-leistungstracker/features.md

 {{<section title="Assessments">}}
 We have two types of assessments:
-* Daily assessments are answered everyday in the morning.
+* Daily assessments are answered every day in the morning.
 The questions range from the athlete's state of mind to their body condition
-* Session assessments are answered right after a training or match has taken place.
+* Sessions assessments are answered right after a training or match has taken place.
 The athletes give their personal view about the intensity of the session and provide the time that they were involved.

 The assessments are typically answered on the phone, so we focused on making these very easy to use.